Last updated on March 2nd, 2022 at 05:26 pm

 – Have any major customers stopped ordering (and can I win them back)?

-There are many powerful tools that can audit your website and give you more data to work on.
+There are many powerful data mining and marketing tools that can audit your website and give you more data to work on.
 Some are free, some are fee-based.
 Some are fairly basic, some are more sophisticated than others.
 When first starting out, the key is to find the right tool that fits your level of experience conducting data analytics.
 If you’re a rookie, start with the simpler, more basic tools.
-As you gain more experience and understanding of analytics, you can move to more sophisticated tools.
+As you gain more experience and understanding of analytics, you can move to more sophisticated systems.

 Step 2 – Build familiarity (with your tools and your materials)

 This is a step that most people skip.
 It’s also one I find very valuable.
 Keep in mind that most of the data you’re going to look at is boring and/or useless.
 In fact, when you first start analyzing your data streams, you may wonder what value any of it has.
 But you have to “walk the entire landscape” before you know what’s interesting to look at.
 As you become more familiar with the tools and the data, you’ll start to pick out the gems that can make a difference in your business.